 If you get happy news, you need to pay attention to the instructions for using the permit, starting with signaling that you’re going to use the permit and, in most cases, confirming the size of party, number and types of boats, and names of people in your party.
 You can usually edit these details as the trip draws closer.
 If you’re the trip leader, be sure to confirm your trip by the deadline or your launch date will be put into the cancellation pool for other boaters to claim on a first-come basis.

-We have posts on many of these river trips in our River Beta section, where you’ll find descriptions of each stretch, descriptions of rapids, and notes about the downsides and upsides for each river as well as detailed permit processes and additional resources.
-In our Organizing section, you’ll find river trip planning guidelines, including how to plan multi-day river trips, how to plan river meals, and how to research river flows for your target launch date.
+We have posts on many of these river trips in our River Info section, where you’ll find descriptions of each stretch, descriptions of rapids, and notes about the downsides and upsides for each river as well as detailed permit processes and additional resources.
+In our Trip Planning section, you’ll find river trip planning guidelines, including how to plan multi-day river trips, how to plan river meals, and how to research river flows for your target launch date.

 Great self-permitted multi-day river trips